Editorial Guidelines

 foreign words

-Follow AP style: If such a word or phrase is needed, place it in quotation marks and provide an explanation: ad astra per aspera,” a Latin phrase meaning to the stars through difficulty.”
-Italics are not necessary for familiar foreign words like ad hoc, ad lib, in vitro, and cum laude.
+Follow AP style: If such a word or phrase is needed, place it in quotation marks and provide an explanation: “ad astra per aspera,” a Latin phrase meaning “to the stars through difficulty.”
+Do not use quotation marks or italics for familiar foreign words like ad hoc, ad lib, in vitro, and cum laude.

 freshman